 If you do not want to enjoy eight courses, you can also order in Haus Stemberg from the day ticket whose prices are in the moderate range: for a Sauerbraten with red cabbage you pay 27, - Euro.
 A Wiener Schnitzel of veal with cranberries and potato-cucumber salad costs 24,50 Euro, a small portion of 19,50 Euro.

-Our conclusion: in Neanderland you can eat well at Haus Stemberg, which offers the finest in a hospitable atmosphere.
-That's at prices everyone can afford.
-Only one thing should be done.
+Our conclusion: you can eat well in Neanderland in Haus Stemberg, which offers the finest enjoyment in a hospitable ambience.
+It's also available at prices that everyone can afford.
+There's only one thing you should do.
 Reserve a table!
-Because the house Stemberg is popular in the region.
+Because Haus Sternberg is popular in the region.
 Many of the guests are already reserving a table for their next visit.

-Accommodation in the area * You can book through booking.com.
+Accommodation in the area * you can also book at booking.com.

 Do you already know: